osteele/code.osteele.com/index.md

 ## Possibly Working

 I haven't used these since 2008 (or earlier).
-Possbily they still work.
+Possibly they still work.

 * [QtTileDual](https://github.com/osteele/QtTileDual) — Draw a graph and its duals.
 I wrote this to learn Qt.
 * [python-utils](https://github.com/osteele/python-utils) — grab-bag from when Python was my go-to.
 * [javascript_fu](https://github.com/osteele/javascript_fu) — a Rails plugin to add more support for javascript files.
 * [jcon](https://github.com/osteele/jcon) — Conformance checking of JSON values against ECMAScript 4.0 types

-## Deprecated / Unmaintained
+## Deprecated / Un-maintained

 These are mostly from 2008 and earlier, before [Underscore](http://underscorejs.org), [CoffeeScript](http://coffeescript.org), and JavaScript transpilers existed.